-Heading out to uncover your boat for a day on the lake you notice the cover is frozen solid and there’s ice across the windows of your truck.
+Heading out to uncover your boat for a day on the lake, you notice the cover is frozen solid and there’s ice across the windows of your truck.

 You ponder for a minute – do I really want to go fishing today?
 Knowing that you’ll be numb at least for the first few hours.
-The minute goes by, hell ya I’m going fishing who’s gonna listen when I whine about it being too cold anyway.
+The minute goes by, hell ya I’m going fishing.
+Who’s gonna listen when I whine about it being too cold anyway?

-Truth is you don’t have to be so cold it’s uncomfortable–yes it’s cold and I’m not saying you won’t be a little cold but with the right gear it’s bearable.
+Truth is, you don’t have to be so cold it’s uncomfortable–yes it’s cold and I’m not saying you won’t be a little cold, but with the right gear it’s bearable.

-Every day is different but with layers you can adjust for the conditions.
+Every day is different, but with layers you can adjust for the conditions.

 2nd Layer Top: Your upper body needs more insulation, so over my thermal I wear a long sleeve tee shirt and then a hooded sweatshirt over that.
-I have a few different hoodies so I’ll use thicker ones, like an Okuma sweatshirt when it’s colder.
-If it’s down in the 20’s Columbia makes a thin Omni-Heat jacket that works instead of a sweatshirt but only when it’s really cold because it will keep you so warm you’ll overheat once it warms up a little.
+I have a few different hoodies so I’ll use thicker ones, like my Okuma sweatshirt when it’s colder.
+If it’s down in the 20s Columbia makes a thin Omni-Heat jacket that works instead of a sweatshirt but only when it’s really cold because it will keep you so warm you’ll overheat once it warms up a little.

 No matter if the rest of your body is warm: cold hands, feet or head can make for a miserable day.